Serial-Comma/obsidian-notes/H1 Economics/Factors affecting price elasticity of demand.md

 Example:
 - Price of oil increases.
 Short term impact -> $Q_{D}$  of oil does not fall (significantly) as people do not immediately cut down on their habits or switch to more fuel-efficient cars
-Long term impact -> Consumers switch their behavior by driving less or switching to more fuel efficient cars -> $Q_{D}$ of oil decreases
+Long term impact -> Consumers switch their behaviour by driving less or switching to more fuel efficient cars -> $Q_{D}$ of oil decreases

 Therefore,
 Longer time to respond -> Greater price elasticity